OWASP/owasp-mastg/Document/0x08a-Testing-Tools.md

 <img src="Images/Chapters/0x08a/jadx_copy_frida_snippet.png" width="100%" />

-The above steps place the following output in pasteboard to be pasted in a `.js` file and fed into `frida -U -l`.
+The above steps place the following output in the pasteboard, which you can then paste in a JavaScript file and feed into `frida -U -l`.

 ```java
 let a = Java.use("sg.vantagepoint.a.a");